 Program OverviewPrinter Friendly

-Through the Electro-Mechanical Engineering Technician - Automation and Robotics program, you gain the knowledge to build a rewarding career in the field of automation and robotics.
-This college diploma program focuses on automated systems, which are at the heart of virtually all advanced manufacturing and other industry sectors.
+Through the Electro-Mechanical Engineering Technician - Automation and Robotics program, you'll gain the knowledge to build a rewarding career in the automation and robotics field.
+This college diploma program will focus on automated systems, which are at the heart of virtually all advanced manufacturing and other industry sectors.

-The courses in this engineering program are comprehensive and emphasize the basic technology used in building and operating automated industrial systems: Programmable logic controllers (PLCs), hydraulics, pneumatics, electronics and robotics.
-The program includes a thorough understanding of theory, along with practical, hands-on laboratory experience.
+The engineering program's courses will be comprehensive and emphasize the basic technology used in building and operating automated industrial systems: programmable logic controllers (PLCs), hydraulics, pneumatics, electronics and robotics.
+Along the way, you'll acquire a thorough understanding of theory, along with practical, hands-on laboratory experience.

 Transfer and Requirements

 This applied science program will allow you to graduate as a Technician after two years or continue for additional study and co-op work experience in Centennial's three-year Automation and Robotics Technology program.
 If you wish to transfer to the Technology option and obtain an advanced diploma, you must complete MATH-231 (Differential Calculus with Analytic Geometry) and MATH-232 (Integral Calculus) prior to Semester 5.

 Please note: Some courses may be offered in an online/hybrid format.